Skip to content

 How Vinegar and Baking Soda Work

 Baking soda, on the other hand, works differently.
 Its alkaline property can neutralize bacteria.
 However, if not rinsed thoroughly, it can leave a slightly bitter taste.
-Studies also show that both agents can effectively remove certain residues, but they are not a universal solution.
+Studies also show that both substances can effectively remove certain residues, but they are not a universal solution.

 DIY Cleaning Solutions for Blueberries